sarahsr6/DH110/Assignments/assign_6/README.md

 ## Design System Summary

+In order to design the wireframe, I used Figma which is an online whiteboard used to design almost anything.
+I took my sketches and mad a real size layout on an iphone 14 screen.
+Here is the link to the Figma page: [Click Here](https://www.figma.com/file/XpgB9ePVOq22yYLQFRPqBN/Assignment-6-wireframe?type=design&node-id=0%3A1&t=cx0EaW5fx9dJsCzf-1)

 ### Typeface Family and Size
 * Header: "Playfair Display", size 34 pt, extra bold font, letter spacing 5%, black stroke outline, drop shadow effect
 > I wanted the header to pop and be larger than most other font so users know what app they are in, which has a distinct design and font.